What Do Most Successful Logo Designs Have In Common?

 Moodboards will be much help when you begin your design concept.

-Your concept will matter a lot and take to heed your thoughts.
+Your concept will matter a lot, and take heed of your thoughts.

 Better yet, seek the golden ratio and sketch it out.